 - 1. Submittal Requirements: - A. The Town utilizes an on-line program for applying for Right-of-Way permits.
-See CRGOV.COM website for links and application instructions. - B. Each small cell facility site will require its own permit unless the sites are grouped in such a way that will allow for a single permit at the discretion of the Town.
-The Town may require the WCF owner to apply for the ROW Permit online. - C. Building Permit form, completed and signed for electrical and structural installations. - D. Permit fee (inspection and use tax) (see Development Services Fee Schedule) - E. Approved Haul Route (if needed) - F. Street / Lane Closure Application and traffic control plan (if needed).
-A traffic control plan (TCP) shall meet all the requirements of the Manual of Uniform Traffic Control Devices (MUTCD), latest revision, and shall be prepared by a certified ATSSA traffic control supervisor or licensed professional engineer qualified in transportation engineering. - G. For small cell installations using Town traffic signal poles, the personnel involved in the installations work must hold at least a Level II IMSA Traffic Signal certification to demonstrate comprehension of traffic
+See CRGOV.COM website for links and application instructions. - B. Each small cell facility site will require its own permit unless the sites are grouped in such a way that will allow for a single permit at the

-- signal operations and construction.
+- C. Building Permit form, completed and signed for electrical and structural installations. - D. Permit fee (inspection and use tax) (see Development Services Fee Schedule) - E. Approved Haul Route (if needed) - F. Street / Lane Closure Application and traffic control plan (if needed).
+A traffic control plan (TCP) shall meet all the requirements of the Manual of Uniform Traffic Control Devices (MUTCD), latest revision, and shall be prepared by a certified ATSSA traffic control supervisor or licensed professional engineer qualified in transportation engineering. - G. For small cell installations using Town traffic signal poles, the personnel involved in the installations work must hold at least a Level II IMSA Traffic Signal certification to demonstrate comprehension of traffic signal operations and construction.
 Certification cards that document these certifications may be requested by the Town. - H. Performance Surety with Town approved language for public improvements, if applicable.